Celebrating our unique history with the Wauchope Bicentenary Riverside Sculptural Trail

 The Walk will depict the history of Wauchope with a particular focus of life on the river and encompassing Aboriginal as well as colonial history creative interpretation, sculptures, and creative seating set with a minimalist approach within the idyllic foreshore location.
 The Trail presents a unique opportunity to tell community stories in a creative, respectful manner that would result in a legacy to the Wauchope community.

-A Reference Group of local stakeholders will inform project delivery and include representatives of the:
+A Reference Group of local stakeholders informed project delivery and include representatives of the:

 - Bunyah Local Aboriginal Land Council,